Qiskit/qiskit-tutorials/README.md

 # QISKit - Jupyter Notebooks

 The repository contains Jupyter notebooks demonstrating components of QISKit.
-Take a look at the [index](index.ipynb) notebook  to get started.
+Take a look at the [index](index.ipynb) notebook  to get started, or the [index](https://nbviewer.jupyter.org/github/QISKit/qiskit-tutorial/blob/master/index.ipynb) rendered on [nbviewer](https://nbviewer.jupyter.org/) for better formatting of equations.

 ## Contributors (alphabetically)

-Jerry Chow, Antonio Córcoles, Abigail Cross, Andrew Cross, Ismael Faro, Andreas Fuhrer, Jay M. Gambetta, Antonio Mezzacapo, Ramis Movassagh, Anna Phan, Rudy Raymond, Kristan Temme, Chris Wood.
+Jerry Chow, Antonio Córcoles, Abigail Cross, Andrew Cross, Ismael Faro, Andreas Fuhrer, Jay M. Gambetta, Takashi Imamichi, Antonio Mezzacapo, Ramis Movassagh, Anna Phan, Rudy Raymond, Kristan Temme, Chris Wood.

 ## Requirements

 This only works with the [QISKit Python SDK](https://github.com/QISKit/qiskit-sdk-py).
 Currently you need to git clone it but in the near future we will provide a pip installation.